sourcegraph/sourcegraph-public-snapshot/doc/admin/deploy/kubernetes/kustomize/configure.md

    * e.g. dev, prod, staging, etc
 4. Copy the `kustomization.template.yaml file` from the [overlays/template](intro.md#template) directory to the new directory
    * The template includes a list of components configured for Sourcegraph deployments
-   * You can enable a component by leaving it uncommented
+   * You can enable a component by leaving it uncommented in the overlay (kustomization) file
-   * Commenting a component will disable it
+   * Comment or remove a component from the overlay (kustomization) file will disable it
-5. Begin configuring the `kustomization file` for your overlay following the instructions provided below
+5. Begin configuring the `kustomization file` for your overlay following the instructions below

 >NOTE: All the configuration should take place within the `$OVERLAY_NAME` overlay directory created in step 3